Fraternal Order Orioles: Membership

-Membership came in three categories: good standing, which made the member eligible for benefits in case of accident; social membership, which was membership without benefits; and honorary membership, which was for people who did not live near a local Nest.
-Women were eligible to join local auxiliary units connected to the local Nests.
+Membership comes in three categories: good standing, which makes the member eligible for benefits in case of an accident; social membership, which is membership without benefits; and honorary membership, which is for people who do not live near a local Nest.
+Women are eligible to join local auxiliary units connected to the local Nests.

-Had 143,000 members in 208 Nests the early 1920s, 12,649 in 1979 in 57 Nests and 10,000 members "about a decade later".
+The Order had 143,000 members in 208 Nests in the early 1920s, 12,649 in 1979 in 57 Nests and 10,000 members "about a decade later".
+As of 2023, 36 Nests continue to operate.

 Benefits

-The Order benefits were allocated on an ad hoc basis for sickness, accident or injuries.
-This was not an insurance function, but more a form of charity that the Order was not obliged to pay.
+The Order benefits are allocated on an ad hoc basis for sickness, accident or injuries.
+This is not an insurance function, but more a form of charity that the Order is not obliged to pay.